Anti Ageing is big business.

 It seems that telomeres help with this and indeed reverses many of the signs of premature ageing.

 In 2009 three scientists were awarded the Nobel peace prize, for their contribution into the research on chromosomes.

-This they do through an enzyme that prevents cellular degradation and stops ageing in its tracks.
+This research led them to solve a major biological problem; they discovered that chromosomes could be copied and protected during cellular division, which they do through an enzyme referred to as telomeres, which prevents cellular degradation and stops ageing in its tracks.

-So the length of a cell’s telomere, will actually determine the cell’s age, and how many times it will replicate.
+When a cell stops duplicating, it enters a steady decline period known as cell senescence or cell death.
+So the length of a cell’s telomere will actually determine the cell’s age, and how many times it will replicate.

 If you are interested in reading more about ageing, and how our skin works on a cellular level, follow this link.